dtn7/dtn7zero/README.md

 ## Getting Started

-Installation has been successfully tested on Windows and Linux (x86_64 and arm64).
-The required [mpy-cross](https://pypi.org/project/mpy-cross/) has been shown to have installation issues on Mac M1s under Mac OS X and may have to be built and installed manually.

 To use dtn7zero in your CPython environment, simply install it via pip (or pip3 on linux):
 ```shell
 $ pip install --upgrade dtn7zero